vuejs/vue-loader/docs/en/workflow/linting.md

 }
 ```

-Note that Webpack loader chains are applied **right-first**.
+Note that webpack loader chains are applied **right-first**.
 Make sure to apply `eslint` before `vue` so we are linting the pre-compile source code.

 One thing we need to consider is using third party `*.vue` components shipped in NPM packages.
 In such case, we want to use `vue-loader` to process the third party component, but do not want to lint it.
-We can separate the linting into Webpack's [preLoaders](https://webpack.github.io/docs/loaders.html#loader-order):
+We can separate the linting into webpack's [preLoaders](https://webpack.github.io/docs/loaders.html#loader-order):

 ``` js
 // webpack.config.js